Get the ArenaCoach Desktop App

 What does "Missed Crowd Control" mean in ArenaCoach?

-"Missed Crowd Control" appears 2.13x per player per match on average in our analyzed matches.
-You used a CC ability and it didn't land.
-This usually happens one of two ways.
-Either the enemy outplayed it with an immunity like Greater Fade or Grounding Totem, or you pressed it into someone who was already on double DR, making it immune.
+"Missed Crowd Control" appears 1.12x per player per match on average in our analyzed matches.
+You used a CC ability and it didn't land, usually because the enemy outplayed it with an immunity like Greater Fade or Grounding Totem.
 Your CC is used and you got nothing out of it.
 CC, especially stuns with fixed cooldowns, is how your team generates momentum.
 If you waste one, you're locked out of a chance to build momentum for 30 seconds to over a minute depending on the ability.
 Without CC you can't set up kills.
 Momentum shifts in arena come from CC chains and coordination.
 Every time you let a stun or trap get wasted, you put your team behind and take away your own ability to create pressure until it comes back up.

 What does "Missed Interrupt" mean in ArenaCoach?